dxw/playbook/playbook.md

 For more information about writing good stories, read User Stories Applied by Mike Cohn.
 There is a copy of this book in the dxw library.

-#### Lifecycle of a story
+## Lifecycle of a story
 There are several states that a story has to go through in order to be deployed to production.
-We use tracking tools and physical story boards to keep track of which stage a given story is in.
+We use tracking tools and physical story boards to keep track of which state a given story is in.

-* **Started**: A developer has started working on the story, making changes to the product to ensure that each acceptance criterion is met
-* **Code review**: The first developer has finished their work, and is ready for a second developer to [review](#Code reviews) the technical aspects of the story in a [pull request](#Pull request)
-* **Acceptance review**: The two developers have finished the review and the story is now merged, and ready for the delivery manager to review against its acceptance criteria
+### States

+After a user need has been identified, a story is written to capture it and how we propose to meet that need with acceptance critera.
+Once it's written and prioritised as part of a sprint planning it will be ready to start.

+#### Unstarted
+- hasn't been started or isn't being actively developed yet and can be changed

+#### In progress
+- a developer or a pair are currently working on meeting the acceptance criteria

+#### Awaiting code review
+- a pull request has been opened
+- another developer is required to review the codes quality and merge into develop
+- this developer also tests the functionality with the aim of catching the majority of any bugs as early as possible and feedback them back onto the pull request

+#### Awaiting delivery manager review
+- the work to fulfill the story is now on staging
-* **Client review**: The delivery manager has confirmed that the story is done, and it's ready for a client to review
+- a delivery manager is required to review the product and ensure that it's ready for the client to sign off
+- a show and tell from the developer may be needed to demonstrate stories that are hard to test

+#### Awaiting client review
+- a delivery manager has explained what is ready and if necessary how to review it
+- the client can use Staging to see that the acceptance criteria have been met
+- based on this mark the story as accepted or rejected and include any details of which criteria hasn't been met

+#### Accepted
-* **Ready to deploy**: The client has accepted the story and it's ready to deploy
+- the client has accepted the story as the acceptance criteria on the story are met and it is ready to be deployed to production

+#### Deployed
-* **Deployed**: The story is deployed to production
+- the new story is ready to be used by the users
+- a deployment has taken place (`develop` has been merged into `master`)

-#### Branching
+## Branching
 When we start any new piece of work - whether story, bug fix, or chore - we always start by creating a new branch based off the repository's `develop` branch.

 We have a naming convention for branches, as follows: